Joeboy/blender-addon-pydeps/README.md

 You can specify your requirements in various different ways, as illustrated above.
 When the code checks each one, it will behave in slightly different ways.

 * The code will check whether `firstpackage` is installed by seeing if it shows up in the output of `pip list`.
 When it installs it, it'll install any available version as no specific version is requested.
-* Again, `secondpackage` will be checked using `pip list`, but the version will also be checked, and if the package needs to be installed the requested version will be passed to `pip install`.
+* `secondpackage` will also be checked using `pip list`, but the version will also be checked, and if the package needs to be installed or upgraded the requested version will be passed to `pip install`.
 * `third_package` will be checked using the `__import__` function, to which the package name will be passed.
 If the package name can be imported, the package is considered to be installed.
-This avoids the overhead of `pip list` (if you do it for all the packages).
+This avoids the overhead of `pip list` (if you do it for all your requirements).
-* Some packages, like `fourth-package`, don't have modules that are named the same as the package (in this case the package name would be invalid).
+* Some packages, like `fourth-package`, don't have modules that are named the same as the package (in this case the '-' would make the module name invalid).
 So we've provided a callable which will import the correct module name.
 If you like, you can pass a more involved function that checks the version etc.

 Status